 A radiologist’s workflow can be as unique as their practice.
 At Novarad, we have developed our software with millions of possible workflow combinations to cater to even the most unique of workflows.
 With role-based feature sets and preferences, each user at your facility has easy access to the tools they need to keep your department moving.
 In addition to this, NovaPACS features a feature-rich, completely web-based viewer with reading, dictating and reporting tools.

-Picture Archiving and Communication Systems (PACS) are used to replace x-ray film with digital images and are a major evolutionary step to the practice of radiology.
+The Picture Archiving and Communication Systems (PACS) is a medical imaging software implemented in a radiology department that is used to replace x-ray film with digital images is considered to be a major evolutionary step in the practice of radiology.
 As any radiologist can attest, when images are not readily available to referring physicians, it is inevitable that decision-making with regard to patient care will be delayed.
 A robust PACS system can resolve the most critical problems associated with film, particularly the fact that film is only available in one place at a time.

 As a rule, each radiology PACS has four main parts: